 If you’re thinking about buying a new car, you know that the best time is the end of the year.
 The end of the model year means car prices on current year vehicles will never be lower.
-That means now is your chance to grab a new car for the lowest possible price of the year.

 If you’re a savvy enough consumer to wait until dealers are desperate to sell, you owe it to yourself to wait just a little longer to do your research on financing options with AAFCU.
 Don’t be fooled by dealers that advertise a zero percent financing option.
-Let’s take a look at four hidden costs that come with these advertised low rates.
+Let’s look at four hidden costs that come with these advertised low rates.

 If you take the 0 percent financing option, your monthly payment will be $555.
 Assuming no other fees or problems arise, you’ll pay $20,000 over the lifetime of the loan.
 Yes, this option is the higher monthly payment, but if you can’t make a payment one month, you will be paying more interest than expected the next month, and several to follow.